dpwiese/personal-website/content/posts/site-setup.md

 # Latex

 Next I wanted a configuration that would enable Latex to be rendered on the page.
-I wanted to use <a href="https://katex.org/" target="_blank">KaTeX</a> as it is known to be faster and lighter weight than the obvious alternative, <a href="https://www.mathjax.org/" target="_blank">MathJax</a>.
+I wanted to use [KaTeX](https://katex.org/) as it is known to be faster and lighter weight than the obvious alternative, [MathJax](https://www.mathjax.org/).
-I found some nice information online, such as the blog post <a href="https://eankeen.github.io/blog/posts/render-latex-with-katex-in-hugo-blog/" target="_blank">Render LaTeX with KaTex in Hugo Blog</a>.
+I found some nice information online, such as the blog post [Render LaTeX with KaTex in Hugo Blog](https://eankeen.github.io/blog/posts/render-latex-with-katex-in-hugo-blog/).
 However, due to issues with the markdown processors Goldmark and Blackfriday used by Hugo, an alternative markdown processor was needed.
-The blog post above uses Mmark, which at the time of writing is listed in the Hugo <a href="https://gohugo.io/content-management/formats/#list-of-content-formats" target="_blank">List of content formats</a> as being an alternative, with the comment:
+The blog post above uses Mmark, which at the time of writing is listed in the Hugo [List of content formats](https://gohugo.io/content-management/formats/#list-of-content-formats) as being an alternative, with the comment:

 > Mmark is deprecated and will be removed in a future release.

-In fact, it seemed to have been just deprecated when this post was written per the <a href="https://gohugo.io/news/0.60.0-relnotes/" target="_blank">v0.60 release notes</a>.
+In fact, it seemed to have been just deprecated when this post was written per the [v0.60 release notes](https://gohugo.io/news/0.60.0-relnotes/).
-I looked at other alternatives, such as <a href="https://kramdown.gettalong.org/index.html" target="_blank">kramdown</a>, described in the blog post <a href="https://takuti.me/note/hugo-kramdown-and-katex/" target="_blank">Hugo meets kramdown + KaTeX</a>.
+I looked at other alternatives, such as [kramdown](https://kramdown.gettalong.org/index.html), described in the blog post [Hugo meets kramdown + KaTeX](https://takuti.me/note/hugo-kramdown-and-katex/).
-But the best options seemed to be either use Mmark until it is removed or Goldmark supports KaTex, or use MathJax, as described in the blog post <a href="https://divadnojnarg.github.io/blog/mathjax/" target="_blank">Setting MathJax with Hugo</a>.
+But the best options seemed to be either use Mmark until it is removed or Goldmark supports KaTex, or use MathJax, as described in the blog post [Setting MathJax with Hugo](https://divadnojnarg.github.io/blog/mathjax/).

 While KaTeX does seem to be the preferred Latex interpreter today, MathJax also seems to have been long used and well liked.
 Since neither option seemed to be obviously better than the other I decided to do a quick look for any practical differences between these two Latex interpreters, primarily in their ability to render some of the complex equations I've written before and may write again.

 Overall both seemed more-or-less equivalent in their ability to render the equations I provided.
 I did notice, however, that upon finally trying to use the `uuline` function from the `ulem` package to double underline a character, that MathJax would properly display the equation with the unknown function displayed in red plain text while KaTeX would display the entire Latex expression in plain text.
-For reference, here is a list of <a href="https://github.com/KaTeX/KaTeX/wiki/Package-Emulation" target="_blank">additional functions from other LaTeX packages that are emulated by KaTeX</a>.
+For reference, here is a list of [additional functions from other LaTeX packages that are emulated by KaTeX](https://github.com/KaTeX/KaTeX/wiki/Package-Emulation).

 I decided that while the way MathJax handled the unknown function was preferred, it ultimately made no difference in my using MathJax over KaTeX - I'd still have to find alternative Latex functions/characters that would properly render the entirety of whatever equation I was writing.
 In the case of `\uuline{*}` this was as simple as `\underline{\underline{*}}`.